Science Policy and Advocacy

 Keeping ASA Members Informed

 An important ASA science policy activity is to keep ASA members apprised of current policy developments.
-This is done through various means, including personal interactions, the ASA’s monthly enewsletter, the ASA website, and the following resources:
+This is done through various means, including personal interactions, the ASA’s monthly enewsletter, the ASA website, and Twitter.

 Federal Budget Information